 |Within 7 days||The referrer replies and there is an opportunity for the responder to make further representations.|

 Enforcing an adjudicator’s decision

 The adjudicator’s decision is binding.
 If one side does not comply, enforcement procedures are available through the court.
-The Technology and Construction Court (TCC) – an arm of the High Court – is the correct forum for enforcement actions to begin.
+The Technology and Construction Court (TCC) – an arm of the High Court – is the correct forum to commence any enforcement actions.

-Cumbersome enforcement procedures would clearly undermine the whole rationale behind adjudication – to provide a speedy way to resolve construction disputes.
-So a bespoke procedure has been developed that aims to fast track cases of this nature.
+Cumbersome enforcement procedures would clearly undermine the whole rationale behind adjudication, which is to provide a speedy way to resolve construction disputes.
+This is why a bespoke procedure has been developed, with the aim of fast-tracking cases of this nature.

-A party seeking to enforce an adjudicator’s decision should begin proceedings under the Civil Procedure Rules.
-The specific procedure to adopt will depend on whether the party is seeking a monetary judgment or some kind of declaratory relief where the court makes an official declaration about the case.
+A party seeking to enforce an adjudicator’s decision should begin proceedings under the Civil Procedure Rules (‘CPR’).
+The specific procedure to adopt will depend on whether the party is seeking a monetary judgment or some kind of declaratory relief, where the court makes an official declaration about the case.
 The claim should be accompanied by an application for summary judgment.

 Challenging the enforcement of an adjudicator’s decision

-That said, it is possible to challenge a decision on the grounds that the adjudicator did not have jurisdiction or power to adjudicate.
-For example if:
+That said, it is possible for you to challenge a decision on the grounds that the adjudicator did not have jurisdiction or power to adjudicate; for example, if: